kotevskim/simple-data-view/README.md

 - **User role** — view queries and filter results
 - **Admin role** — create, edit, and delete queries; manage caching

-Each `.sql` file in `queries/` appears on the home page as a clickable link.
-Clicking it executes the query and renders the results as a filterable HTML table.
+Each query appears on the home page as a clickable link.
+Clicking it executes the SQL and renders the results as a filterable HTML table.
+Admins can create, edit, and delete queries directly from the web interface.

 ## Raw HTML in Columns